-Sustainable urbanization and better urban planning, including the development of green infrastructures safe management and treatr waste, can conserve and resterrestrial ecosystems.
+Sustainable urbanization and better urban planning, including the development of green infrastructures and the safe management and treatment of waste, can conserve and restore terrestrial ecosystems.

-Sustainable urban planning management of resources c the pressure coastal cities p environment.
-Proper manag waste generated by cities prevents ocean pollution and protects biodiversity.
+Sustainable urban planning and proper management of resources can reduce the pressure coastal cities put on the environment.
+Proper management of waste generated by cities prevents ocean pollution and protects biodiversity.

-Sustainable cities provide real opportunities to mitigate and adapt to the effects of climate change, through environmentally sustainable and resilient urban design, development and governance.
+Sustainable cities provide real opportunities to mitigate and adapt to the effects of climate change, through environmentally sustainable and resilient urban design, development and povernance

 Sustainable urbanisation uses natural resources innovatively and efficiently.
-These sustainable patterns of producion and consumption increase cities productivity and reduce negative environmental impacts.
+These sustainable patterns of production and consumption increase cities productivity and reduce negative environmental impacts.